 - The US National Highway Traffic Safety Administration (NHTSA) and British Standards Institutes’ (PAS 1885:2018) guidelines for automated vehicles and cybersecurity [2, 3].

 - 16 standardization projects on cybersecurity for smart connected vehicles in China, which are awaiting or have already received approval.

 - The Automotive Information Sharing and Analysis Center founded by the US automotive industry, with seven best-practice guidelines published by May 2019 .

 The automotive industry has realized that an appropriate level of product protection cannot be achieved solely through technological measures in development.
 A holistic, risk-based approach is needed in order to create suitable organizational measures and processes.
 Accordingly, organizational aspects of automotive cybersecurity are increasingly coming to the fore.
 What is needed are processes that span the entire vehicle life cycle and extend throughout the supply chain, from the smallest suppliers to vehicle manufacturers to end customers and authorized repair shops.
 Manufacturers and their suppliers need to be in a position to respond to cybersecurity attacks and vulnerabilities that come to light after the vehicle has been manufactured and delivered.
 To this end, clear processes and interfaces between the individuals responsible for cybersecurity must be defined within the supply chain.

-That’s why the UNECE Task Force TF-SC/OTA stipulates, for instance, that automotive manufacturers must maintain a certified cybersecurity management system (CSMS) and renew the certification every three years.
+That’s why the UNECE Task Force TF-CS/OTA stipulates, for instance, that automotive manufacturers must maintain a certified cybersecurity management system (CSMS) and renew the certification every three years.
 Large segments of the automotive industry currently assume that ISO/SAE 21434, which is expected to be published in late 2020, will form a key basis of such an automotive CSMS .